 - Green onions thinly sliced, optional

-- In a small saucepan over medium heat combine coconut aminos (or soy sauce), water, vinegar, sugar, honey, garlic and ginger.
+In a small saucepan over medium heat combine soy sauce, water, vinegar, sugar, honey, garlic and ginger.
 Cook for 2-3 minutes.

 - Add slurry water to sauce and whisk for 1 minute, or until teriyaki sauce begins to thicken.
 Remove sauce from heat and set aside.

-- Push veggies to the side and add shrimp.
-Cook for 2-3 minutes, or until shrimp are almost cooked through.
+Push veggies to the side and add shrimp.
+Cook for 1-2 minutes per side, or until shrimp are almost cooked through.